 Kate (3rd from right) with Andrew, Julie and Dean from Captivating and the Honor 1000 team

-Latest News for PHILIPPINES - Blessed Project - Stopping Trafficking
+Latest News for PHILIPPINES - Blessed House - Stopping Trafficking

 Thank you to our project partners